EWU 101-01: University Organization

 Purpose: This policy describes the legal establishment, history, structure, and authorities relative to the organization of Eastern Washington University.

-History: This is a revision.
-It was adopted by the EWU Board of Trustees on March 23, 2012.
+History: This is a revision to a previous version dated March 23, 2012.
+It was approved by the EWU Board of Trustees on October 22, 2021.

 Chapter 1 – Establishment and Organization

 This policy provides background information pertaining to the establishment of Eastern Washington University and to the organizational structure under which the university operates.

 1-2.
 Legislative Authority Establishing and Governing the University

 The legal authority under which Eastern Washington University exists and operates is set forth in chapters 28B.10 and 28B.35 of the Revised Code of Washington (RCW).